Engineering in New Zealand: How much does it cost?

 Contribution of insurance fee to cost of studying engineering in New Zealand

 Health insurance is required for admission into universities in New Zealand.
 But unlike most other academic destinations, universities in New Zealand have designed their own collaborative health insurance plan, Studentsafe-University.
-A group insurance plan, it is valid for the entire duration of the student’s study program, and costs around $600.
+A group insurance plan, it is valid for the entire duration of the student’s study program.

 Engineering fee in NZ normally includes the premium for the Studentsafe-University, and students don’t have to fill a separate application form for availing the benefits of Studentsafe-University, as the premium is included in the tuition fee itself.
 You are, however, permitted to opt out of this plan and instead go for a private plan of your choice; the only condition being the private plan must provide comparable coverage.